greta-dev/greta/tests/testthat/_snaps/calculate.md

     Code
       calc_b <- calculate(b, values = draws)
     Error <simpleError>
-      `nsim` must be set to sample greta arrays not in MCMC samples the target greta arrays are related to new variables that are not in the MCMC samples, so cannot be calculated from the samples alone.
+      `nsim` must be set to sample <greta array>s not in MCMC samples the target <greta array>s are related to new variables that are not in the MCMC samples, so cannot be calculated from the samples alone.
       Set `nsim` if you want to sample them conditionally on the MCMC samples